afeins19/obsdian/archLinux/Lua/Overview.md

 ```

 # Class-like tables & Inheritance
 classes are not a built in type.
-There are different ways to make them using tables and metatables
+There are different ways to make them using tables and meta-tables
 ```Lua
 -- Classes aren't built in; there are different ways -- to make them using tables and metatables.